sandeep-iitr/Learnings-Big-Data-Machine-Learning/Artificial-Intelligenc/README.md

 ## Systematic search strategies
 - Terminologies:
-  - Goal, Goal formulation, Problem formulation,
+  - Goal, Goal formulation, Problem formulation, env. is determinisitic.
+- Search:
+  - Process of looking at a sequence of actions that reaches the goal.